 There have been several debates about working remotely and whether it does or does not increase organizational productivity.
 While it’s true that employees who work remotely can flexibly contribute to the business and help reduce costs, remote working isn’t for everyone and has its disadvantages as well.
 Of course, every challenge has its own corresponding solution.
 In this case, some disadvantages faced by remote working can be solved through the use of virtual meetings.

 Virtual meetings have slowly become more and more common in multiple businesses.
 Some consider it as a tool that could further improve a company’s effectiveness when used properly whereas there are those who still remain skeptical.
 This bears the question, what are virtual meetings and how exactly does it contribute to employee productivity?
-This guide will discuss the following aspects and help you further understand virtual meetings and how it can benefit your company.
+This guide will discuss the following aspects and help you further understand virtual meetings and how it can benefit your company, just like how it benefited our service, Large Conference Call.

 What are Virtual Meetings?